-As a non-bank custodian, we contract with FDIC-insured custodial depository bank partners and an insurance company partner to hold cash AUM, and we generate a significant portion of our total revenue from interest we charge based on interest rates offered to us by these partners.
-These contracts are generally long-term, substantially reducing our exposure to short-term fluctuations in interest rates.
-A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the interest rate margins available to us and thus the size of the custodial revenue we can realize.
-Conversely, a sustained increase in prevailing interest rates would present us with an opportunity to increase our interest rate margins.
+As a non-bank custodian, we contract with FDIC-insured custodial depository bank partners and an insurance company partner to hold custodial cash assets on behalf of our members, and we generate a significant portion of our total revenue from interest rates offered to us by these partners.
+The contract terms range from three to five years and have either fixed or variable interest rates.
+As our custodial assets increase and existing agreements expire, we seek to enter into new contracts with FDIC-insured custodial depository bank partners, the terms of which are impacted by the then-prevailing interest rate environment.
+The diversification of deposits among bank partners and varied contract terms substantially reduces our exposure to short-term fluctuations in prevailing interest rates and mitigates the short-term impact of a sustained increase or decline in prevailing interest rates on our custodial revenue.
+A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the interest rate yield, or yield, available to us and thus the amount of the custodial revenue we can realize.
+Conversely, a sustained increase in prevailing interest rates would present us with an opportunity to increase our yield.
+An increase in our yield would increase our custodial revenue as a percentage of total revenue.
+In addition, as our yield increases, we expect the spread to grow between the interest offered to us by our custodial depository bank partners and the interest we offer to our members, thus increasing our profitability.
 Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control.